rapidsai/cuml/README.md

 $ ./ml_test
 ```

-### Python Tests
+### Python Notebooks

-Additional python tests can be found in the pythontests folder, along some useful scripts.
-Py.test based unit testing are being added for the final version 0.1.
+Demo notebooks can be found in python/notebooks folder.

 ## External